balupeddireddy08/Model_Context_Protocol_for_AI/concept-deep-dive/README.md

 4. **Extensibility**: Easy to add new methods without breaking compatibility
 5. **Debugging**: Human-readable messages for easy troubleshooting

-This structured approach makes MCP both powerful and accessible - developers can quickly understand what any MCP server offers and how to use it.

 ## Security and User Control

 MCP is designed with security in mind: